Tuesday, October 28, 2014

 A: Ebola can’t stay alive outside the body for a long time if it gets dried out or exposed to sunlight.
 It’s the one of the easiest to kill of all pathogens.
 If you spray it with rubbing alcohol or a regular disinfectant like Lysol, it will die.
 Sufficient sunlight will kill it.
 So that’s the good news.

-Q: But how long does that take, for it to dry out or for sunlight to kill it?
-If somebody with Ebola throws up on the street, how long will it stay moist enough to cause disease?
+But how long does that take, for it to dry out or for sunlight to kill

 A: Say somebody vomits in the street.
 You step on it.
 A little vomit gets stuck in the treads of your shoes.
 Sunshine doesn’t go there.
 You walk home, take your shoes off and set them in a dark moist place.
 You don’t wash your hands.
 Or maybe you do, but you move the shoes later and don’t wash your hands.
 Then you touch your eyes or nose.
 We all do that habitually without thinking about it.
 You could get Ebola.
 It’s very unlikely to happen that way, but it’s possible.
 Please notice that there were a lot of “ifs” in that scenario.